Only Canadian citizens are eligible to receive CLIC support.

 Application for a CLIC-approved program starts with your home university’s education abroad department.
 Browse through our programs to find which ones are offered at your home university and which program is right for you.
 Then, locate the program at your home university.

 Note: Not all programs are approved of for credit transfer at all CLIC member universities.
 Talk to the CLIC representative from your home university education abroad department to find out if the CLIC approved program that you want has been approved of for credit transfer.

-Below are links to the study abroad sites hosted by CLIC’s six member universities:
+Below are links to the study abroad sites hosted by CLIC’s nine member universities: